kvalge/movies-security-docker-spring/README.md

 # Movie Rental Project

-Goal is to create movie rental application which allows to manage authenticated and authorized users, categories, movies and rental data.
+Goal is to create a movie rental application which allows to manage authenticated and authorized users, categories, movies and rental data.
 Back-end project to github.com/kvalge/movies-security-docker-angular.
 Used IDE: IntelliJ 2023.1 EAP.